mattenarle10/launchpad/README.md

 - File uploads (like student COR, company MOA, profile pics) are stored locally
 - The mobile app will use the same backend as the web app - no separate API needed!

-## 📧 Support

-Having trouble?
-Check if:
-- XAMPP Apache and MySQL are running
-- Database is created and imported correctly
-- File paths in the config are correct
-- PHP error reporting is enabled to see error messages

 ---

-**Built with ❤️ for schools and students**